barryclark/jekyll-now/_posts/2018-01-05-enrollment-data.md

   - [Model Training](#model)

 # Exploration<a name="explore"></a>
 CA Student & School Data Files can be found on [California's DoE website](https://www.cde.ca.gov/ds/sd/sd/).
 However, they are tab delimited .txt files with fields that vary across years ('81-92, '93-97, '98-08, '09-16).

+## Enrollment
+Data files are saved on a yearly basis.

+# Cleaning<a name="clean"></a>
-So I first convert them to data tables:
+I first convert them to data tables:

     # Returns a datatable from a list of tab delimited files and a list of names
     listToDataTable <- function(file.list, names.list, id) {
       DT.list <- lapply(file.list, read.table, fill=TRUE, na.strings=c("", "NA"), sep ="\t", quote = "", header=TRUE)
       setattr(DT.list, 'names', names.list)
       return(rbindlist(DT.list, use.names=TRUE, fill=TRUE, idcol=id))
     }

-## Enrollment
-Data files are saved on a yearly basis.

-# Cleaning<a name="clean"></a>

 # Features<a name="feature"></a>